Avocado Quinoa Superfood Salad (Mendocino Farms Copycat)

 Why you’ll love this recipe

-• Delivers big, restaurant-worthy flavors from your own kitchen
+• Delivers big, bold, restaurant-worthy flavors from your own kitchen

 • Packed with plant-based protein